 By signing this document you indicate that you understand and agree to these actions:

-You will only keep your in-person appointment if you are symptom free and agree to complete a symptom checklist upon arrival.
+You will only keep your in-person appointment if you are symptom free.
 If you have symptoms of the coronavirus, you agree to cancel the appointment or proceed using telehealth.

-You will take your temperature before coming to each appointment and agree to have it checked upon arrival.
-If it is elevated (100 Fahrenheit or more), you agree to cancel the appointment or proceed using telehealth.
+You will take your temperature before coming to each appointment and if it is elevated (100 Fahrenheit or more), you agree to cancel the appointment or proceed using telehealth.

 You will wait in your car for your appointment.